LPG Gas Car: Does LPG Gas Auto Conversion Damage Engine?

-Does car LPG gas conversion damage your engine?
+Does LPG gas car conversion damage your engine?
 It’s actually the opposite, as the high octane of LPG for cars prevents the damage caused by ‘knocking’, keeps spark plugs cleaner, and reduces carbon deposits.

-LPG for carsLPG when used in vehicles is known as Autogas (LPG for cars).
+LPG used in LP gas cars is known as Autogas (LPG for cars).

 This is advantageous because petrol engines can take longer to warm up, and a faster warm-up is better for fuel consumption, emissions and engine operation.